Hellrungj/PythonMTG/Magic/README.md

-# PythonMTG
+# PythonMTG:

 ## Goal:
-This is educational project to learn more api and games using python
+This is educational project to learn more APIs and games using python

 BY: John Hellrung